What is Port 464?

 by Colin Cohen | Published on June 18, 2024

-Port 464 is dedicated to making password change requests within Kerberos, which is the native authentication protocol used in Microsoft Active Directory (AD).
+Port 464 is dedicated to making password change requests within Kerberos, which is the native authentication protocol used in Microsoft Active Directory (now known as Entra).

 Kerberos implementations such as AD make use of port 464 for password change requests.
 You can make these requests using either Transport Control Protocol (TCP) or User Datagram Protocol (UDP).